Nick-Menzhuber/note-taker-challenge/README.md

 This application utilizes pre-built starter code on the frontend.
-Starter code for this application by [Xander Rapstine](https://github.com/Xandromus) and [John McCambridge] (https://githuib.com/nol166).
+Starter code for this application by [Xander Rapstine](https://github.com/Xandromus) and [John McCambridge](https://github.com/nol166).